-To better understand the Medicaid population in Hawai'i over the initiative period, the evaluation team conducted a longitudinal analysis of chronic disease treatment history among Med-QUEST Division from 2017-2022.
+2022.
 Latent mixture modeling was used to identify subgroups of beneficiaries with similar patterns of chronic condition treatment.
-Five unique subgroups were identified: 1) the Healthy Class (HC), who had relatively low utilization of healthcare for all conditions, accounting for 69% of the overall sample; 2) the Multimorbidity Class (MCC) who had moderate healthcare utilization for many conditions, including cardiovascular, skeletal, pulmonary, and gastrointestinal, and eye disease-13% of the sample; 3) the Psychiatric & Substance Class (PSC), members with a high probability of being treated for a psychiatric condition (63%) and a substance abuse condition (36%)-10% of the sample; 4) the Diabetes & Cardiovascular Class (DCC), who had a very high probability of being treated for type II diabetes (93%) and cardiovascular disease (73%)-5% of the sample; and 5) the Poor Health Class (PHC), with the highest rates of almost all conditions (with the exceptions of type II diabetes, psychiatric, substance use and eye disease)-accounting for 4% of the sample.
+Five unique subgroups were identified: 1) the Healthy Class (HC), who had relatively low utilization of healthcare for all conditions, accounting for 69% of the overall sample; 2) the Multimorbidity Class (MMC) who had moderate healthcare utilization for many conditions, including cardiovascular, skeletal, pulmonary, and gastrointestinal, and eye disease-13% of the sample; 3) the Psychiatric & Substance Class (PSC), members with a high probability of being treated for a psychiatric condition (63%) and a substance abuse condition (36%)-10% of the sample; 4) the Diabetes & Cardiovascular Class (DCC), who had a very high probability of being treated for type II diabetes (93%) and cardiovascular disease (73%)-5% of the sample; and 5) the Poor Health Class (PHC), with the highest rates of almost all conditions (with the exceptions of type II diabetes, psychiatric, substance use and eye disease)-accounting for 4% of the sample.

 We found that between 2017-2021, the majority of members stated in the same "class" or subgroup but some transitioned to a class of greater or poorer health.
 Members with low evidence of utilization (the Healthy Class) in 2017 were most likely to continue experiencing low healthcare utilization in 2021, suggesting that they maintained their health in subsequent years.
-Those members who received psychiatric and substance abuse treatments in 2017 were most likely to transition to the Healthy Class in 2021.
-Notably, those members in the 2017 Poor Health Class had a high likelihood of having died by 2021.
+Members who received psychiatric and substance abuse treatments in 2017 were most likely to transition to the Healthy Class in 2021.
+Notably, members in the 2017 Poor Health Class had a higher likelihood of death by 2021 than those in other classes.